Jccqt/E-PC_Information-Management-System/README.md

 - Added smart search on Employee page (New)
 - Removed Search type on Inventory page (Update)
 - Changed the search bar to smart search in Inventory page (Update)

+May 28, 2024
+- Added functionalities to Remove Employee page (New)